Mauro Corona: Childhood

 Son of Domenico Corona and Lucia Filippin he was born in Baselga di Piné.
 After the first years of his childhood spent in Trentino, the family returned to Erto, the village of origin in the Vajont valley, at that time part of the province of Udine and then, in 1968, passed to the province of Pordenone, where he spent the next few years in the San Rocco district.
 Since he was a child, he has followed his father on hunting trips as a poacher and his grandfather on his first climbs.
 It was right in those places, where he spent most of his youth, that the passion for mountains and mountaineering grew up in him.

-The relationship with his parents was difficult and troubled, due to his father's behavior, considered a crazy and a violent man.
+The relationship with his parents was difficult and troubled, due to his father's behavior, who was considered a crazy and violent man.
 For these reasons his mother left home, abandoning him and his brother, gesture that Mauro never forgave.
 To replace her presence, Corona dedicated himself to reading: Tolstoj, Dostoevskij and Cervantes were his favorites writers.
 At the same time he learned the art of wood sculpture from his grandfather, who was a wood carver.

 After attending elementary school in Erto, he began the middle school in nearby Longarone, in the province of Belluno.
 The 9 October 1963 his life radically changed due to the Vajont disaster, which swept away the lower part of Belluno and the hamlets near the lake between Veneto and Friuli, causing over 2,000 deaths.
 His family suffered no losses in the disaster, but a few years later he wrote what happened in his novel Aspro e dolce.

-Together with the youngest of his brothers he moved to the Don Bosco boarding school in Pordenone: this was a difficult period for him as nostalgia, the sense of imprisonment and the lack of Erto's woods tormented him constantly.
+Together with the youngest of his brothers, he moved to the Don Bosco boarding school in Pordenone: this was a difficult period for him as nostalgia, the sense of imprisonment, and the lack of Erto's woods tormented him constantly.
 Mauro never finished his studies at that boarding school.
 When the two brothers returned to Erto, Mauro desired to attend the Ortisei's School of Art, but the lack of money forced him to attend the Institute for Survey Marinoni of Udine because it was free.

 From Monte Buscada to study in Erto

 Monte Buscada quarry, and its typical red marble, where Corona worked.

-Due to his rebel behavior, and since he preferred to read Tex in the classroom, instead of following the lessons, he was withdrawn from school.
+Due to his rebel behavior and since he preferred to read Tex in the classroom, instead of following the lessons, he was withdrawn from school.
 Mauro then found a job as a handyman in Maniago.
 After his little brother's death, he quit this job and went to break marble at the Monte Buscada quarry.
 This hard work was relieved by being in contact with the peaks, forests, and meadows that reminded him of his childhood.

 He was forced to suspend this job during his military service, which started in L'Aquila, where he was enlisted in the Alpini troops.